cakephp/docs/en/orm/table-objects.rst

 Using finders to load data
 --------------------------

 Before you can work with entities, you'll need to load them.
-The easiset way to do this is using the ``find`` method.
+The easiest way to do this is using the ``find`` method.
 The find method provides an easy and extensible way to find the data you are interested in and start working with it::